ptheywood/gtc-2019-talk/presentation.md

 Gipps' model essentially calculates the acceleration required to drive as close to the desired speed as possible, without crashing to the car in front.

-I.e. the orange vehicle only needs information from the purple vehicle.
+I.e. the orange vehicle only needs information from the purple vehicle, no one else matters.

-Other models such as any lange changing model or junction models need similar information, from lead / trailing vehicles or those approaching a junction.
-I.e local proximity within the road network.

 ---